Demi-urge/menace_sandbox/docs/foresight_tracker.md

 the tracker blends real ROI measurements with synthetic template values.

 The templates live at `configs/foresight_templates.yaml` in the repository's `configs` directory.
-The file has two top‑level sections:
+The file recognises the following top‑level keys:

-- `profiles` – maps workflow identifiers to template names.
+- `profiles` – maps workflow identifiers to ROI template names.
-- `templates` – lists the ROI sequences used for bootstrapping.
+- `trajectories` – ROI sequences used for bootstrapping.
+- `entropy_profiles` / `risk_profiles` – optional mappings for baseline
+  entropy and risk curves.
+- `entropy_trajectories` / `risk_trajectories` – sample entropy and risk
+  trajectories referenced by the profile mappings.

 For example: